- Relocation Services

 If you have moved with Sterling Lexicon and would like any local advice on places to help you settle-in, or you need additional support for the practical things such as utilities, local expat club introductions, schools, or anything else.
 Simply contact your Sterling Lexicon Move Consultant.

 If you need to talk to someone about starting the process, speak to our visa and immigration specialists.
-The first 30 mins are free and will help you understand or reconfirm what you need.
 Contact the team.

 We have been moving classic cars and motorcycles from Germany to Canada since 1990.
 Speak to us today about a quote for importing your classic vehicle to Canada.